 In conclusion, invalidating accounting books is a very severe sanction that the Tax Authority should only resort to in extreme cases.

-Professional legal advice in the early stages of the procedure may inevitably change the picture .
+Professional legal advice in the early stages of the book disqualification process may inevitably change the picture .
 Holding vigorous discussions with the VAT director or the tax assessor, while presenting real arguments and reasons with relevant references, may inevitably cancel the ruling.